AnesBenmerzoug/kube-ecr-tagger/README.md

 kube-ecr-tagger is a tool used to complement ECR lifecycles policies by adding a specified tag or tag prefix to all images from ECR that are currently used in your kubernetes cluster.

-Docker images can be found in [this repository](https://hub.docker.com/r/anesbenmerzoug/kube-ecr-tagger) on Dockerhub.
+Docker images can be found in [this Dockerhub repository](https://hub.docker.com/r/anesbenmerzoug/kube-ecr-tagger).

 ## Requirements